 Renewable power generation can help nations meet their sustainable development goals and targets through the provision of access to clean, reliable, secure, and affordable energy.
-Growing focus on environmental sustainability across the globe is the major driver of global wind turbine market.
-Governments of different nations as well as global organizations are continuously trying to achieve their set targets of reducing carbon footprints/greenhouse gas (GHG) emissions.
-Increasingly pronounced effects of climate change coupled with the finite nature of non-renewable energy sources has made it necessary for the world to secure alternative power sources.
-The government of Denmark has set a target of 50 per cent wind energy in its total electricity consumption by 2020 as part of its long-term strategy to achieve a 100 per cent renewable energy mix in the country’s electricity and heat sector by 2035, and in all sectors by 2050.
-In Virginia, the state has recently enacted a mandatory 100 per cent renewables target for Phase I and Phase II utilities.
-Phase I utilities are required to achieve the renewables target of 14 per cent by 2025 and 100 per cent by 2050.
-While Phase II utilities are required to achieve the renewables target of 26 per cent by 2025 and 100 per cent by 2045.
+The growing focus on environmental sustainability across the globe is the major driver of the global wind turbine market.
+Governments of different nations, as well as global organizations, are continuously trying to achieve their set targets of reducing carbon footprints/greenhouse gas (GHG) emissions.
+The increasingly pronounced effects of climate change coupled with the finite nature of non-renewable energy sources have made it necessary for the world to secure alternative power sources.
+The government of Denmark has set a target of 50 percent wind energy in its total electricity consumption by 2020 as part of its long-term strategy to achieve a 100 percent renewable energy mix in the country’s electricity and heat sector by 2035, and in all sectors by 2050.
+In Virginia, the state has recently enacted a mandatory 100 percent renewables target for Phase I and Phase II utilities.
+Phase I utilities are required to achieve the renewables target of 14 percent by 2025 and 100 percent by 2050.
+While Phase II utilities are required to achieve the renewables target of 26 percent by 2025 and 100 percent by 2045.
 The law also requires utilities to procure a certain amount of renewable energy from solar and onshore wind sources that are located within the state by a specific date.
 As such, tens of gigawatts of wind, solar photovoltaic, and hydropower capacity are installed globally every year in the global renewable energy market.
-Moreover, recent years have witnessed a dramatic reductions in the cost of renewable energy technologies as a result of increased R&D and accelerated deployment.
+Moreover, recent years have witnessed a dramatic reduction in the cost of renewable energy technologies as a result of increased R&D and accelerated deployment.

-With rapid shift from climate-damaging, non-renewable fossil fuels towards clean, renewable energy sources, the demand for wind turbines is accelerating at a fast pace.
-Rising prices of electricity is also driving the demand for affordable energy access via renewable energy sources, thereby driving the wind turbine market growth.
+With the rapid shift from climate-damaging, non-renewable fossil fuels towards clean, renewable energy sources, the demand for wind turbines is accelerating at a fast pace.
+Rising prices of electricity are also driving the demand for affordable energy access via renewable energy sources, thereby driving the wind turbine market growth.
 According to the IRENA (International Renewable Energy Agency), the global wind energy installed capacity has surged from 180,846 MW in 2010 to 622,408 MW in 2019.
-In 2016, the production of wind electricity accounted for a 6 per cent of the total electricity generated by renewable energy sources.
-According to the report “Future of Wind” report published by IRENA, global wind power is projected to rise ten-fold, reaching over 6,000 GW by 2050.
-In order to reach this target, both onshore and offshore wind capacity are required to upsurge four-fold and ten-fold respectively annually when compared to 2018 figures.
+In 2016, the production of wind electricity accounted for 6 percent of the total electricity generated by renewable energy sources.
+According to the report “Future of Wind” report published by IRENA, global wind power is projected to rise tenfold, reaching over 6,000 GW by 2050.
+In order to reach this target, both onshore and offshore wind capacity is required to upsurge four-fold and ten-fold respectively annually when compared to 2018 figures.

 Onshore dominates the global wind turbine market